femboyindustries/gimmick-theme/README.md

 end
 ```

-Similarly, **do not** store actors from the context, as accessing them after the
+Similarly, **do not** store actors from the context outside the ctx function, as accessing them after the
 player has left the screen will net you a very hard to debug AV.

 ```lua